YonatanHanasav/Data-Engineering-Projects/spark-star-schema-project/README.md

 # Spark Star Schema Pipeline

 ## Overview
-This project demonstrates a real-world data engineering pipeline using PySpark, a star schema data model, and Google Cloud Storage (GCS) as a data lake.
-The pipeline uses the Instacart Market Basket Analysis dataset from Kaggle, synthesizes a realistic date dimension, enriches all dimensions and the fact table, and stores the results as Parquet files in GCS.
+This project demonstrates a real world data engineering pipeline using PySpark, a star schema data model and Google Cloud Storage (GCS) as a data lake.
+The pipeline uses the Instacart Market Basket dataset from Kaggle, synthesizes a realistic date dimension, enriches all dimensions with additional attributes and the fact table, and stores the results as Parquet files in GCS.

 ## Tech Stack
 - **PySpark**: Distributed ETL and data modeling
-- **Google Cloud Storage (GCS)**: Data lake (free tier)
+- **Google Cloud Storage**: Data lake (free tier)
 - **Python 3.9**, **Java 17**
 - **Parquet**: Columnar storage format
-- **Service Account Auth**: Secure cloud access

-## Data Source
-- **Instacart Market Basket Analysis** ([Kaggle link](https://www.kaggle.com/datasets/psparks/instacart-market-basket-analysis))- it contains millions of real grocery orders, products, aisles, departments, and users

 ## Key Features
 - **Cloud-native:** Writes analytics-ready Parquet files to Google Cloud Storage